 The HNS Convention follows the two-tier model of compensation for damages established by the CCL and the IOPCF Convention.
-Ship owners are held liable for damage resulting from the shipping of HNS, but their share of the liability is limited to an amount varying from \$20 million to \$230 million, depending on the size of the ship.
-Compensation is to be paid for damage in excess of the ship owner's liability up to a maximum of \$500 million, by an international fund (HNS Fund) composed of contributions by shippers and receivers of HNS.
+Ship owners are held liable for damage resulting from the shipping of HNS, but their share of the liability is limited by the HNS Convention to an amount that varies, depending on the size of the ship, from 10 to 115 million Special Drawing Rights28 (approximately C\$17 to

+C\$200 million based on the value of the Canadian dollar relative to the U.S. dollar on 27 February 2014).
+Damages in excess of the ship owner's liability are to be paid, up to a total amount of 250 million Special Drawing Rights (approximately C\$430 million based on the value of the Canadian dollar relative to the U.S. dollar on 27 February 2014), by an international fund (HNS Fund) composed of contributions from HNS shippers and receivers.
 If the value of the damage exceeds the amount of compensation covered by the HNS Fund, compensation to victims is to be prorated to the value of the damage they suffer.